 In this case, the surrogate provides the egg.
 The sperm is usually provided by the intended father.
 Using IUI, the egg is artificially inseminated.
 Since the surrogate is using their own egg, they will be genetically related to the child.
 This can cause a lot of emotional stress for some intended parents, which is why traditional surrogacy is the less preferred approach.

-In this scenario, the child is not biologically related to the surrogate.
-The embryo is created via in vitro fertilization (IVF) using the eggs of the intended mother and the sperm of intended father.
+In gestational surrogacy scenario, the child is not biologically related to the surrogate.
+The embryo is created via in vitro fertilization (IVF) using the eggs of the intended mother and the sperm of the intended father.
 The embryo is then transferred to the surrogate to carry out the pregnancy.
 A surrogate can be a close friend or family member or obtained through a surrogacy agency.

 Top Six Reasons to Consider a Surrogate Mother